ilianaportugal/Stock-Analysis/README.md

 The purpose of this project is to analyze 12 stocks in terms of Total Volume and Return.

 ### Background
 A client has asked if I can perform research on an array of stocks for investment purposes.
+The client is interested in using this code for a larger dataset, I am refactoring the code in order to increase the speed at which it runs.

 ## Results
 ### Analysis